Skip to footer content

 8.2 SautinSoft PDF Focus

 • Saves a lot of time and cost on product development.
 Writing your own PDF converter in C# requires many days of hard work and takes approx. 100,000-1,500,000 lines of C# code.
-PDF Focus .Net saves a lot of time and you need only add the reference to "SautinSoft.PdfFocus.dll" and write 3-4 lines of C# code.
-No need to hire an expensive developer, thereby reducing development budgets
+PDF Focus .NET saves a lot of time and you only need to add the reference to "SautinSoft.PdfFocus.dll" and write 3-4 lines of C# code.
+No need to hire an expensive developer, thereby reducing development budgets.

 • It can easily handle multipage TIFF files.